 Pour over coffee is a bold drip coffee, with more flavor and aroma.

 Dolce Gusto Coffee Brewers

-This is a nice little machine that makes perfect coffee.
-It is a capsule based espresso machine, very convenient, while still affordable.
+This is a nice little machine that makes a perfect coffee.
+It is a capsule-based espresso machine, very convenient, while still affordable.
 The 15 bar pump, is perfect for pulling great espresso shots from the Nescafe capsules.
-You can customize to a certain degree the prepared beverages, and it brews various espresso based beverages with a button touch.
+You can customize to a certain degree the prepared beverages, and it brews various espresso-based beverages with a button touch.

 - Gourmet coffee

 - Iced drinks